-Baby was a treasured member of a loving family until the situation with their landlord changed and he demanded they get rid of their dogs.
+Baby and Maggie were members of a family who loved them, but were neglectful, until the their landlord decided they were a nuicance and he demanded they get rid of their dogs.
 No fault of the dogs, but they lost their home.

 - Arrival date: March 30, 2021

 - Sex: Female

 - Age: Adult

 - Weight: @ 40 pounds on March 30

 - Spayed: Yes

 - General Health: Fair (HW+ being treated now)

 - SAFER Test performed: Yes – Passed